kdiffin/diffinlist/README.md

 Diffinlist is a web application built using the T3 stack,NextJS, Prisma, tRPC, Planetscale, Tailwind, Clerk for auth and Radix UI.

+## Features

+The application is going to feature:

+- Creating your own playlists
+- Seeing users latest playlists
+- Viewing other users profiles
+- Sharing your playlist with others
+- Liking other users playlists
+- A dark mode only design
+- Accessible user interface with the help of Radix UI

 ## Tech Stack

 The tech stack used in the development of the project includes: